butter-network/butter/README.md

 management optimising for diversity.
 Extra application specific functionality can be appended to peers by defining server and client behaviours which are then registered to Butter nodes.

+Butter differentiating factors

+- Attempts to maintain data (despite node failure and high churn) while trying to minimise data redundancy (low degree of duplicate data).
+With many other decentralised networks and blockchains, every node hosts a full copy of the data on the network.
+While this creates a robust network where data is unlikely to be lost, it would not scale to handle large volumes of data and requires significant time and message complexity for all nodes to maintain a consensus (specially as many of these networks typically operate in a Byzantine model).
+Butter trivialises consensus by maintaining redundant copies in small groups of specially selected 'diverse' nodes while attempting to robustly maintain data.
+- Diversity is a core concept of the design.
+The idea is premised on the fact that 'diverse' nodes are likely to be less reliant on common infrastructure and more likely to have different knowledge of the network (e.g. other nodes or information stored).
+The diversity metric is hence relative to each node and each node, based on its knowledge, decides which nodes are more diverse than others.
+The metric is then used to determine which nodes to enter into PCGs with, which nodes to query for information and which nodes to maintain relationships with.

 This project should facilitate the development of decentralised applications by abstracting away the distributed behaviour from the developers and accommodate nodes with a whole variety of hardware.

-- `butter` is *efficient* in the sense that it
-    - maintains persistent data consistently (despite node failure and high churn) while trying to minimise data redundancy (low degree of duplicate data) - this makes concensus less of an issues than on other decentralised network designs
-    - takes a space-efficient approach to creating and maintaining the list known hosts per node (by determining who are the 'best' remote hosts to know are on a node-by-node basis)
-- `butter` is a *framework* in the sense that it provides tooling and utilities (in the form of a library packages and a standard atomic node) as well as documentation and examples for developing dapps

 ## Getting Started